Etudier à la London School of Economics and Political Sciences (LSE)

 Depending on the course, students may need to submit additional materials such as GRE scores or a portfolio.
 See this page for more information.

-When do you have to start preparing for IE Madrid?
+When do you have to start preparing for UCL?

-The deadline to apply for a Bachelor’s at IE University is at the end of your final year.
+The deadline to apply for a Bachelor’s at UCL is at the end of your final year.

-Always bear in mind the preparation work needed for admission to IE University, it is therefore strongly recommended that you start preparing your application at the start of your final year to maximize your chances of success.
+Always bear in mind the preparation work needed for admission to UCL, it is therefore strongly recommended that you start preparing your application at the start of your final year to maximize your chances of success.

 Are you ready to study at UCL?